 DD and I played with our bar for about 1/2 hour today and it was super cute!
 We don't have McKenna, but we dressed Lanie up in McKenna's practice outfit and she practiced her pull overs, mill circles, and glides for the afternoon:) This is a super cute set and I would highly recommend it!

 Gotta say, I love this set!
 I played with it for about an hour after I opened it, and I'm a grown up!
 Everything is excellent quality, and seems to have a lot of play value for a gymnastics fan.
 McKenna can do flips and hand stands on the bar, as well as stand and do splits unassisted on the beam.
 In my pics, there is nothing behind her holding her up.
 A (price pulls it down from an A+)

 We lucked out and found this set in the DC store yesterday.
 My DD10 has been playing with it non-stop since.
 Aside from the bakery she got when she was five, I do not think she has ever "played" with an AG toy like this before.
 I highly recommend it- it's well thought out and constructed and really "works".
 We think AG should have figured out some sort of "cover" to fit over the bar and convert it to a vault!
 A+ and worth the price!

 Jonilynn - I was in gymnastics as a kid.
 We used the "cheese" wedge for learning to tumble.
 Summer sault, back flip, etc. We also used it for stretching.
 Little tikes use it for jumping and coaches would move it to help them reach equipment.

-Daughters AG Dolls: Kirsten, Felicity, JLY #37.
-Wish list: Rebecca and Josefina.
+Daughters AG Dolls: Kirsten, JLY #37, and Felicity.
+Wish list: Samantha and Josefina.